wmorgan/dcos-docs/CONTRIBUTING.md

                Post markdown goes here.
                ```
     - To create a page with hierarchy:
-        1. Create a new directory in the appropriate location of the correctly versioned release (e.g. `/1.7/foo`) and a child page within this folder named `index.md` (e.g. `/1.7/foo/index.md`).
-The actual URL of your page will be `/1.7/foo/`, not `/1.7/foo/index`.
+        1. Create a new directory in the appropriate location of the correctly versioned release (e.g., `/1.7/foo`) and a child page within this folder named `index.md` (e.g. `/1.7/foo/index.md`).
+The actual URI of your page will be `/1.7/foo/`, not `/1.7/foo/index`.
 For example, if it's a tutorial for 1.7, create a new directory here `/1.7/usage/tutorials/foo/`.
         1. Add your page content, including the required metadata `post_title` and optional `nav_title` and `menu_order`.
 Do not include any other metadata.

                ```